patidarmanoj10/metronome-synth-public/docs/deployments.md

 ## Branches

-`main`: Must have the same code as production/live.
+The `main`: Must have the same code as production/live.
 It's updated in two cases:

 1. A "hot deployment" by-passing current on-going changes (e.g. Hotfix, new token addition);

 2. After a `develop` revision is ready for production, A `main<-develop` PR is raised and merged before deployments/upgrades.

-`develop`: Holds the on-going changes. <u>It must have the `main` branch state plus new commits</u>.
+The `develop`: Holds the on-going changes. <u>It must have the `main` branch state plus new commits</u>.
 It's updated in two cases:

 1. Usual development PRs;

 2. After a "hot deployment", the changed files (i.e. deployment script(s) and `.json` files) are cherry-picked on top of the `develop` branch

 ## Audits